zed-industries/zed/docs/src/development/linux.md

 To build & install the flatpak package locally follow the steps below:

 1. Install flatpak for your distribution as outlined [here](https://flathub.org/setup).
-2. Run the `script/flatpak` script to install the Freedesktop Platform and SDK.
+2. Run the `script/flatpak/deps` script to install the required dependencies.
-3. Generate the sources file by running `python script/flatpak-cargo-generator.py` *from the project root directory*.
+3. Generate the sources file by running `python script/flatpak/flatpak-cargo-generator.py`.
 This will need to be re-run if any cargo dependencies are changed (you will know to re-run when the build starts failing).
+4. Create the manifest file for the desired release channel by running `script/flatpak/generate-manifest {channel}` where `{channel}` is `dev`, `nightly`, `preview`, or `stable`. *Note that this only changes the name and icon*.
-4. Now you are ready to build & install the flatpak.
-Run `flatpak-builder --user --install --force-clean build dev.zed.Zed.json` from the root directory.
+5. Now you are ready to build & install the flatpak.
+Run `flatpak-builder --user --install --force-clean build dev.zed.Zed{prefix}.json` from the root directory. (`{prefix}` depends on the chosen channel.)
-5. To start the application, run `flatpak run dev.zed.Zed` or locate the program in your menu.
+5. To start the application, run `flatpak run dev.zed.Zed{prefix}` or locate the program in your menu.

 ## Troubleshooting